-While nearly all of the acceptable and ideal targets were met for each Learning Outcome within our MS Program, there is always room for improvement.
-It seems that experimental design and quantitative skills are the most critical knowledge areas where improvement can be obtained through better course selection by graduate student advisors.
-In addition, broadening the knowledge of our MS students in areas outside of their expertise will be critical to address.
-As mentioned previously, we have designed a course specifically to address the latter recommendation.
+- While nearly all of the acceptable and ideal targets were met for each Learning Outcome within our MS Program, there is always room for improvement.
+It seems that quantitative skills is the most critical knowledge area where improvement can be obtained through better course selection by graduate student advisors. - In addition, broadening the knowledge of our MS students in areas outside of their expertise will be critical to address.
+As mentioned previously, we are exploring changes to our graduate curriculum. - Another area that could be improved is related to oral and written communications.
+While we will continue to offer opportunities to improve these skills, the outcomes are consistent with the abilities of MS students as many of these communication skills develop with practice over time.